Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Lower Bounds on Savings

 In \DijkstraPruning\, $e_i$ leads to an insertion only if $X_i$ is smaller than $X_j$ for every free $v_j$, with $j<i$.
 Suppose that there are $k$ of these free $v_j$'s preceding $v_i$ in the endpoints of $L_\theta'$.
 In \DijkstraPrediction, an extra condition must be met, namely that $X_i$ does not exceed the prediction.
-To lower bound the expectation of $INRP_\theta$, we partition over $k$, the number of free $v_j$ preceding $v_i$:
+To lower bound the expectation of $\inrp_\theta$, we partition over $k$, the number of free $v_j$ preceding $v_i$:

 To be able to apply our Key Lemma (Lemma \ref{Lemma:uniformvars}), we need that the variables $X_j$ must be random uniform.
 We have already shown that they are random uniform on $[\Dist, d(u_j) +1]$, for which the upper bounds increase as $j$ increases.
 Moreover, we need that $P<b_1$, which holds since for all edges in $L_\theta'$ we have $d(u_i) + 1 > P$.
-Therefore, we can apply our Key Lemma to bound the probability in the sum to obtain:
+Therefore, we can apply our Key Lemma to upper bound the probability in the sum above by

 which gives